Warriors roll to most lopsided win, beat Bulls 138-96

 Nikola Vucevic had 19 points and 14 rebounds for Chicago.
 Coby White added 20 points, and DeMar DeRozan scored 17.

-But the Bulls lost for the third time in four games after winning nine straight to match their best streak since the end of the end of the 2010-11 regular season.
+But the Bulls lost for the third time in four games after winning nine straight to match their best streak since the end of the 2010-11 regular season.

 The Warriors led 37-28 through the first quarter despite just two points from Curry, then outscored Chicago 41-19 in the second.
 The 78 points were the most in a half for Golden State this season and the most allowed by the Bulls.